 - Seek from the student's parent(s) a written statement from the students doctor authorising a member of staff to prescribe the medication.
 The statement should also set out the necessary directions and specify any special precautions that may exist.

-If the Front Office is currently administering medication to your child at your request, it would be appreciated if you could provide the above permissions and information to Bill Thompson and Front Office staff as soon as possible.
+If the Front Office is currently administering medication to your child at your request, it would be appreciated if you could provide the above permissions and information to Front Office staff as soon as possible.

 Thank you for your help in ensuring that your child is receiving proper assistance with their medication.

 NOTE: Despite the Government Schools enrolment forms giving the option of parental permission for the school to administer panadol to students, the school is actually legally not allowed to provide your child with this medication.